IlyaMatsuev/Apex-WebSocket-Client/README.md

 Of course there is no native support for websocket in Apex yet.
 This project uses external server which redirects http requests as websocket messages.

-The source code of the server can also be found [here](src/ws-dispatcher).
+The source code and some tips regarding the server maintenance can be found [here](src/ws-dispatcher).

 ## Overview